jcponce/complex/function-plotter/README.md

 A WebGL-based complex expression parser and plotter.

 This project was forked from the amazing work of [Brandon Pelfrey](https://github.com/brandonpelfrey/complex-function-plot).
 In this version I added a few extra complex functions and used textures that I designed.
+Finally, I had to change the code for accessing the webcam since it was not working in the previous version.

 ## What is this?